ArmanTheParman/Parmanode/README.md

 You can then close terminal, open it again, and try the sequence of commands above again.

+If you get a fingerprint error/warning when you run the git clone, that's fine, carry on.

 From then on, to run Parmanode, you can double click the run_parmanode.sh file.
 If you get a popup, choose to "run in terminal".
 Alternatively you can open terminal, navigate to the right directory with

     cd Desktop/parmanode

+Then run the proram:

     ./run_parmanode.sh

-If you get a fingerprint error/warning when you run the git clone, that's fine, carry on.

 ## An important note about the naming and location of parmanode